 The CD&A describes Principal Financial Group, Inc.'s Executive compensation objectives and philosophy.
-It also describes our 2017 compensation program and reviews the outcomes, including the Company's financial performance in 2017.
-Our "Named Executive Officers" in 2017 were-
+It also describes our 2018 compensation program and reviews the outcomes, including the Company's financial performance in 2018.
+Our "Named Executive Officers" in 2018 were-

 - Daniel J. Houston, Chairman, President and Chief Executive Officer.
 Mr. Houston has overall responsibility for all businesses of the organization.
-He previously served as President and Chief Operating Officer, overseeing all global businesses, and the Retirement and Investor Services and U.S. Insurance Solutions segments of the organization. - Deanna D. Strable, Executive Vice President and Chief Financial Officer.
-Ms. Strable has been with the Company since 1990, and prior to becoming Chief Financial Officer, was Executive Vice President and President of U. S. Insurance Solutions with overall accountability for individual life, nonqualified deferred compensation, individual disability and group benefits. - Terrance J. Lillis, Executive Vice President and Chief Financial Officer.
-Mr. Lillis was Executive Vice President and Chief Financial Officer from March of 2014 to February 14, 2017 and retired May 1, 2017. - Nora M. Everett, President, Retirement and Income Solutions.
-Ms. Everett is responsible for U.S. retirement, annuity, broker-dealer and banking businesses.
-She has been with the Company since 1991 and previously served as Senior Vice President, Retirement and Investor Services and CEO of Principal Funds.
+He joined the company in 1984 and assumed his current position in 2015.
+He previously served as President and Chief Operating Officer, overseeing all global businesses, and the Retirement and Investor Services and U.S. Insurance Solutions segments of the organization. - Deanna D. Strable-Soethout, Executive Vice President and Chief Financial Officer.
+Ms. Strable-Soethout plays a central role in driving and managing long-term strategies for innovation-fueled company growth, including responsibility for corporate strategy and capital markets.
+She joined the company in 1990 and assumed her current position in 2017.
+She previously served as Executive Vice President and President of U. S. Insurance Solutions with overall accountability for individual life, nongualified deferred compensation, individual disability and group benefits. - James P. McCaughan, President, Global Asset Management.
+Mr. McCaughan was the head of the Principal Global Investors segment of our operations until September 30, 2018. - Patrick G. Halter, Chief Executive Officer, Principal Global Investors.
+Mr. Halter has responsibility for overseeing the operations of Principal Global Investors, its 15 investment boutiques, and the fund and distribution teams.
+He joined the company in 1984 and assumed his current position in 2018.
+He previously served as the Chief Operating Officer of Principal Global Investors. - 24 2019 Proxy Statement